tyroguru/BPFTrace-hol/bpftrace.md

 ### Exercise

-1. Pick a thread from cppfbagentd and also one of the system calls that it makes.
+1. Pick a thread from a process on your system and also one of the system calls that it makes.
 Write a script to time the calls and print the result using `printf`.
 1. Use the `hist()` aggregating function to track the range of times taken by this syscall.
 1. Now add the `max()` and `min()` functions in to track the lowest to highest times.
 1. Can you think of how you might dump the stack of a thread when it hits a new highest time value?
 Implement it.